dustinpfister/blog_posts/_posts/threejs-userdata.md

 ## 3 - The userData object can also be used in groups becuase that is also based on object3d

 So now that I have the basic idea out of the way it is time to get into having some fun with the user data object.
 In this section I will be writing about a module that I made where I am using the user data object as a way to set values for an instance of THREE.Group, and then I also have user data objects for each mesh in the group.
+Just like that of Mesh objects the THREE.Group class is also based off the Object3d Class so there is also a user Data object for an instance of a Group.
+So when it comes to creating a group that is a collection of Mesh objects, or any number of additional objects I can use the user data object of a group to park any values that will apply to the group as a whole.

 ### 3.1 - A Cube Groups module